List of EastEnders characters introduced in 2015: Ollie Carter

-Oliver "Ollie" Carter is the youngest son of Linda Carter (Kellie Bright) and Mick Carter (Danny Dyer), born prematurely on 12 May 2015 after Linda experiences a fall down the stairs.
-Ollie is originally portrayed by a child called Jack Tilley until 2016, after which he is portrayed by a child called Charlie Harrington.
-Since 2017, Harry Farr has played Ollie.
+Oliver "Ollie" Carter is the youngest son of established characters Linda (Kellie Bright) and Mick Carter (Danny Dyer), born prematurely on 12 May 2015 after Linda experiences a fall down the stairs.
+Ollie is originally portrayed by Jack Tilley until 2016, after which he is portrayed by Charlie Harrington.
+Since 2017, Harry Farr has portrayed Ollie.
 Of the character's paternity, Laura-Jayne Tyler from Inside Soap commented "We knew, even at first sight, that EastEnders' adorable ickle new Carter couldn't have sprung from anyone as vile as Dean."

 Linda falls pregnant with Ollie shortly after being raped by Mick's brother Dean Wicks (Matt Di Angelo).
 Concerned about the baby's paternity after the baby is born, Mick does a test which confirms that he and Linda both share the same blood group as Ollie.
 Mick tells Dean that his blood group does not match, and is happy to discover that he is the father.
 Linda names Ollie after Oliver Twist, from the musical of the same name.
 He is brought home by Mick and Linda.
 Following a fight between his older sister Nancy Carter (Maddy Hill) and his older brother Lee Carter (Danny Hatchard), Ollie is knocked out of his highchair, with Lee's girlfriend Whitney Dean (Shona McGarty) alerting Mick and Linda.
 He appears to be fine, despite Mick insisting they should take him to hospital.
 Linda later finds Ollie is not breathing, but successfully resuscitates him.
 He then suffers a seizure and is admitted to hospital where a doctor tells the Carters that Ollie has bleeding on his brain caused by a blow to the head, that Ollie could have brain damage, and that children's services must be informed.
 Mick blames Nancy, which causes tension in the family.
 Eventually, Mick realises Nancy is sorry and that she is not to blame and the family reconcile.
 Mick and Linda worry that Ollie does not respond in the way they expect and are frustrated by the lack of treatment as they have to wait to see the extent of the damage.
 After a heist involving Mick, he is suspected of stealing the money and Aidan Maguire (Patrick Bergin) frightens Linda when he lets himself into The Queen Vic when he has hold of Ollie.
 The Carters panic when Ollie and the pub is covered in petrol.